By: Michael D. Jacobsen

 So what is the big deal?
 They are bribing our congressmen and making sure their drugs will be pushed on the people.
 The FDA which is given the task to make sure our prescription drugs are safe is allowing what seems to be anything through as long as it is the highest bidder.
 The worst part is that they are allowing powerful drugs such as oxycontin to kids as young as eleven.
 Around 20,000 people overdose on oxycontin each year, yet, we are giving this highly addictive drug to 11-year-olds?
 It truly goes to show just how much influence money has on what we allow our children to be drugged with.

-Further questions can be raised when we look into the incidents of mass shooting and the number of times the shooter was on prescription medication.
+Further questions can be raised when we look into the incidents of mass shootings and the number of times the shooter was on prescription medication.
 The list is quite extensive.
-This is not to say every mass shooter was on some sort of medication, but a sizeable percentage has been shown to be on psychotropics.
+This is not to say every mass shooter was on some sort of medication, but a sizable percentage has been shown to be on psychotropics.
 In the case of mass shootings at schools, this seems to be especially prevalent.
 The omission of this from virtually any conversation by Congressmen or the media is rather alarming.
-One of the few independent journalists, Ben Swann covers it in depth in the following video.
+One of the few independent journalists, Ben Swann covers it in-depth in the following video.

 So, why does the media ignore the link between mass shootings and prescription medication?
 Well, it is similar to congressmen in that it is also for money.
 If they speak out then drug companies do not advertise on their networks, this will lead to the loss of millions in advertising revenue.